+- Right to Decline Automated Decision Making.
 You have the right to not be subject to decisions based solely on automated decision making, which produce legal or significant effects for you, except where these are (i) necessary for a contract to which you are a party; (ii) authorized by law; (iii) based on your explicit consent.

 Even where such decisions are permitted, you can contest the decision and require Human Rights Watch to exercise human intervention.